 General information on primitive camping includes how-to and safety tips and links to rules & regulations.
 Catlin State Forest has no designated camping sites, however at-large primitive camping is allowed in this unit, except within 150 feet of any road, trail, spring, stream, pond, other body of water, or otherwise prohibited.

 General information on animals includes links to information about birds, mammals, fish, reptiles, amphibians and insects that inhabit or migrate through the state.

 Although there are no facilities developed for viewing wildlife, like many places in the Southern Tier, you are likely to see wildlife on this land.
 New York's Southern Tier encompasses a wide variety of habitats and landscapes made up of mountainous hills, forests, grasslands and wetlands.
-Everything from black bear to black-throated blue warblers and brook trout to wild turkeys reside and call it home here in the Finger Lakes.
-The grasslands are home to a variety of bird species including northern harriers and state endangered Henslow's sparrows.
-White-tailed deer and fisher thrive in the forested hills, while beavers and mink flourish in the wetlands.
+Everything from black bear to black-throated blue warblers and brook trout to wild turkey call the Finger Lakes home.
+The grasslands are home to a variety of bird species including northern harrier and state endangered Henslow's sparrow.
+White-tailed deer and fisher thrive in the forested hills, while beaver and mink flourish in the wetlands.
 Outdoorsmen and women from across New York State flock to this area year round for its exquisite wildlife watching and unbeatable hunting.

 To gain access to this forest from I86, take exit 51A, proceed north along County Route 35 (Chambers Road) which will bisect the forest.
 (42.244712°N, 76.907195°W) Google Maps (Leaves DEC website)